 * Full Cost-Recovery rate will apply to all submissions unless the Provider qualifies for the discounted rate (see below).

 ** Barcode Library Contribution rate is available to Providers that align their research efforts with our mission to assemble a DNA barcode library for all eukaryotic species.
 Barcode Library Contribution rate applies only to submissions where all required data elements are uploaded to BOLD.
 To qualify, Providers must conform to the following metadata quality standards: collection location with GPS co-ordinates, voucher specimen images (representative images are not acceptable, for more information please refer to the Photography Guide in the BOLD Handbook), museum voucher location and ID and full taxonomy to the level of species or operational taxonomic unit.
-The Provider also must agree to data sharing in compliance with best practices established under iBOL Data Release Policy as dictated by funding agencies.
-Subsequent to these requirements, records will be released publicly upon data publication, after 18 months from the date the sequence has been generated).
+The Provider also agrees to data sharing in compliance with best practices established under CBG’s Data Release Policy as dictated by funding agencies.
+Subsequent to these requirements, records will be released publicly upon data publication, or after 12 months from the date the sequence was generated, whichever comes sooner.

 1 Standard package to which additional services can be added.
 Please note that all submissions must follow the 96- well microplate guidelines available on our website.
 This high-throughput barcode analysis is available for animals (COI) 2, plants (matK+rbcL) 5 and fungi (ITS) 6 and includes the following services: Metadata validation, DNA extraction, PCR amplification, bidirectional sequencing of barcode regions(s), sequence assembly and base calling, and sequence and trace file upload to the Barcode of Life Database (BOLD).